 Here it is, the final track on “Snowfall on Judgment Day”.
 This album is a progressive masterpiece, in my opinion, and I feel the guys end the album just right with this grand opus that brings several of the themes throughout the album into one idea: Love does not have to end.

 “Every summer leads to fall/ And we give our hearts/ Hoping there’s no chain of consequence”.
 There it is.
 There’s the dread I spoke about earlier in the album.
 The human experience is wrought with pain and failure, but it is also endowed with hope and longing.
 Therefore, we are all seeking something.
 We are all seeking to love and be loved.
-Yet, we fear the pain that could arise.
+Yet, we fear the pain that could arise from daring to love.
 We dread it.

 “Now I’ve lived my life in one day/ I don’t know what more I have to wait for/ An element reacting/ Just a flash and then it’s gone/ And only I remain”.
 There it is.
 There’s the regret that we saw earlier.
 Pain and failure become very real things: We’ve all experienced them personally.
-Then, we begin to think about what we could have done differently—how things might have been.
-We regret our past.
+Then, we begin to think about what we could have done differently; how things might have been.
+We begin to regret our past.

 Indeed, we build up walls again and again.
 We defend ourselves from ever trying anything because we dread the consequences.
 Yet, we also refuse to try again after we fall.
 We build a wall of regret to shield us from future possibilities.
 Walls.
 Wall everywhere that keep us from happiness, love, and joy.